Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstrom black holes in Kiselev spacetime: Numerical results: Inversion temperature and Isenthalpic curves

 First, note that the Eq. \eqref{dift} for $r_+$ does not have analytical solutions for arbitrary values of the parameters $a$, $c$, $\omega$, and $Q$.
 So, we solve it numerically, obtaining $r_+=r_+(a,c,\omega,Q,P)$.
 Then, we use these solutions in Eq. \eqref{ti1} to obtain the inversion temperature $T=T(a,c,\omega,Q,P)$.
 These results are presented in Figs. \ref{fig1} - \ref{fig6}, where we plot $T$ as a function of the pressure $P$, for some choices of the parameters $a$, $c$, $\omega$, and $Q$.

 In the left and right panels of Fig.~\ref{fig1}, we have fixed the values of $\omega=-1$, $c=0.1$, $a=0.1$ and varied the electric charges from $Q=1.0$ to $Q=4.0$.
 In left panel of Fig.~\ref{fig1}, we see as expected from the literature, for instance \cite{Okcu:2016tgt,Okcu:2017qgo,Mo:2018rgq,Lan:2018nnp}, that raising the black hole electric charge $Q$ the inversion temperature $T$ increases.
-Note that the inclusion of a small quantum correction $(a=0.1)$ does not change this pattern.
+However, the opposite happens for very small values of the temperatures and pressures, as can be seen in the Right panel of Fig. \ref{fig1}.

 In the right panel of Fig.~\ref{fig1}, we see that there are non-zero minimum values for the pressure $P$ at $T=0$.
 In general, for an AdS-RN black hole, there is a minimum temperature and not a minimum pressure; however, in our model, for non-zero values of the parameter $c$, the opposite occurs: the model no longer has a minimum temperature, but a minimum pressure.
 This behavior seems to be a feature of models with some kind of cosmological fluid, as seen in \cite{K.:2020rzl}, where the cases $\omega = -1$ and $\omega = -1/3$ has been discussed for a Bardeen black hole.